Los Angeles-area transit and rail freight transportation projects just got a generous public funding boost.

 In 2016 voters approved an additional permanent half-cent tax increase, known as Measure M, to bolster funding.

-“Metro is now leading a transportation revolution in Los Angeles County thanks to our locally funded Measure M and R programs,” said Metro Chief Executive Phillip A. Washington.
+“LACMTA is now leading a transportation revolution in Los Angeles County thanks to our locally funded Measure M and R programs,” said Chief Executive Officer Phillip A. Washington.
 “Our programs depend on significant funding participation from both the state and federal governments.
 These SB-1 funds will help us leverage our local funding commitments to fully and quickly implement our region’s critically needed transportation improvements.”

-- America’s Global Freight Gateway: Southern California Rail Project: $128.6 million
+- America’s Global Freight Gateway (Trade Corridor Enhancement Program), Southern California Rail Project: $128.6 million

 The CalSTA’s Transit and Intercity Rail Capital Improvements Program seeks to modernize transportation infrastructure, improve safety and grow rail ridership.
 The Transit Capital projects that were awarded multi-year funding include: